 As mentioned above, in the early years of Bitcoin it was difficult to find a trustworthy place to buy the cryptocurrency.
 With the increase in demand for Bitcoin, numerous new companies have sprouted to help facilitate easily purchasing Bitcoin.

-These days, many Bitcoin exchanges have received huge investments from venture capitalist.
+These days, many Bitcoin exchanges have received huge investments from venture capitalists.
 They’re also now more heavily regulated, especially those based out of the United States.
-You can compare exchanges and view our in depth reviews in our How to Buy Bitcoin Guide.
+You can compare exchanges and view our in-depth reviews in our How to Buy Bitcoin Guide.
 We’ve also listed our top two recommended options below:

 - Coinbase launched in 2012 with the hopes of giving users an easier way to buy Bitcoin.
 Since its launch, the San Francisco based startup has become the most commonly recommended buying option for newbies.
 You can learn more in our complete Coinbase Review and User’s Guide.